alissonmarcs/alissonmarcs/README.md

 ## More about me

 I like the ideas of self-learning, continuos find of knowledge, cooperation and contribution with others.
 Luckly existis an amazing university that have these same values where could I join and practice these ideas, the 42.
-I have develop several projects in 42 where I learned fundamentals of computer programming.
-Created my own standard library, recode the famous `printf()` function, code a program that render 3D maps, and a lot more.
+I have develop several software projects in 42 where I learned fundamentals of computer programming.
+Some of them are: created my own standard library, recode the famous `printf()` function, code a program that render 3D maps, and a lot more.
 All these projects use C language.

 ## 42 School projects